sonhn85/DuckDBExcelAddin/README.md

 ## Excel Number Types

 Big DuckDB numeric types (BIGINT, HUGEINT, DECIMAL) may lose precision when converted to Excel numbers (DOUBLE).

+## Excel Date and Time

+Excel date and time values are stored internally as DOUBLE values.

+Use xldate(), xltime(), and xldatetime() when DuckDB DATE, TIME, or TIMESTAMP semantics are required.

 ## DuckDB Composite Types